How to Install Microsoft Edge on Debian 12/11/10

 sudo apt install microsoft-edge-beta

-To install the dev (nightly) version of Microsoft Edge, run the following command:
+Lastly, you can install the dev (nightly) version of Microsoft Edge with the following command:

 sudo apt install microsoft-edge-dev

 You can launch Microsoft Edge by executing the appropriate command in your terminal.
 This method provides a quick and easy way to open the browser directly from the command line.
-Depending on the version of Microsoft Edge you’ve installed, use one of the following commands:
+Use the command that matches your installation build:

 microsoft-edge